 Members of the Lunaria genus are often grown as hardy annuals in the garden, even though they are hardy biennials or perennials.

-They have a bushy nature and reach from 45 to 90 cm in height.
+They have a bushy nature and reach from 45 to 90 cm (18 to 36 inches) in height.

 They have purple or white flowers that set attractive silver coloured seed pods that can be used in flower arrangements.

 Some of the common names for Lunaria include Money plant, Moonwort, Honesty, and Satin pod.

 Lunaria annua; syn.
 Lunaria biennis (Money Plant in bloom), photograph by peganum; CC.

 Lunaria annua Pods (Silver dollar plant translucent seed pods), picture by James St. John; CC.